 Participation within a two-year period at the AAU National Championships would be as follows:

 - a.
-AA officials must work 5 days

-- b.
-A officials must work 4 days
+AA officials must work 5 days - b.
+A and IR-A officials must work 4 days classification based on minimum age and rank requirements.
+The Chief Referee Committee may waive time requirements.

-- c.
-B officials must work 3 days